 Tip 5: Plan in private social interactions

 You are probably doing that anyway but let’s emphasize it again.
-If you can’t get enough social interactions during your workday, at least make it a point in planning private meetups.
+If you can’t get enough social interactions during your workday, at least make it a point to plan private meetups.
 Since remote jobs often allow for a flexible schedule, you could plan breakfast or lunch dates, or meet your friends in the evenings.

 Make sure to spread your meetups evenly throughout the week so you don’t have too many days in a row without actually seeing someone.